Change of use

-All of these can trigger Building Code compliance issues and certain systems or elements within the building may be required to be changed or upgraded.
+All of these can trigger Building Code compliance issues and certain systems or elements within the building may need to be changed or upgraded.

-If you are simply notifying council of a change, council has to make a decision whether it can allow the change of use to proceed or whether building consent is required to upgrade the building to comply with the Building Code, in particular, to ensure the building still meets code requirements relating to:-
+If you are simply notifying council of a change, council must decide whether it can allow the change of use to proceed or whether building consent is required to upgrade the building to comply with the Building Code, in particular, to ensure the building still meets code requirements relating to:

 - means of escape from fire, protection of other property, sanitary facilities, structural performance, fire-rating performance